rokon12/threat-visualizer-api/README.md

 }'
 ```

-It can further filer, sort by input.
+It can further filer, sort by field for example, city, ip etc .

 ### Future work